*SPOILER ALERT! *

 (Sounds

-like a headache to me,) she retorted.
+like a headache to me,) she groaned.
 Eena reached into the bowl on the table

 Again,

-he shrugged and took a bite of ripe, juicy ongrea flesh.
+he shrugged and took a bite out of the juicy ongrea.

-fine,) she gave in, blowing the bangs off her forehead.
-The action made it
+resignedly, she blew the bangs off her forehead.
+The act made it obvious that

-obvious that her hair was ratted.
-She used her fingers to try and comb it out.
+her hair was ratted, so she used her fingers to try and comb it out.

 (You